Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 West Coast IPA — The Top Pick

-A classic West Coast IPA like Lagunitas IPA or Stone IPA brings aggressive hop bitterness that slices through KC sauce like a knife.
+A classic West Coast IPA like Lagunitas IPA or Stone IPA brings aggressive hop bitterness (typically 50-70 IBUs) that slices through KC sauce like a knife.
 The piney, citrusy hops provide a flavor contrast that prevents palate fatigue, and the higher alcohol (6-7%) helps cut through the sugar.
-This is the pairing where hopheads get to say "I told you so."
+When I tested this pairing at Joe's Kansas City (formerly Oklahoma Joe's), the IPA cut through their Z-Man sandwich's sweet sauce so effectively that I could taste the underlying pork smoke on every bite — something that got lost with lighter beers.

 American Amber Ale — The Balanced Option

 If IPAs are too aggressive for your taste, amber ale splits the difference.
-The caramel malt sweetness harmonizes with the sauce while moderate hop bitterness still provides counterbalance.
+The caramel malt sweetness harmonizes with the sauce while moderate hop bitterness (25-40 IBUs) still provides counterbalance.
 Fat Tire or Tröegs Nugget Nectar are solid picks.
 Think of this as the "everyone at the table agrees" option.

 Double IPA — The Bold Move

-For extra-sweet, competition-style sauces layered thick, a double IPA's concentrated bitterness matches the concentrated sweetness.
+For extra-sweet, competition-style sauces layered thick, a double IPA's concentrated bitterness (70-100+ IBUs) matches the concentrated sweetness.
 Bell's Hopslam or Dogfish Head 90 Minute IPA have enough intensity to stand alongside the richest KC preparations.
 Sip slowly — the 8-9% ABV sneaks up on you.

 Pulled Pork with Mustard Sauce (South Carolina)